RubenMardonesVarela/verbio/README.md

 # VERBIO TEST

-Executable that takes a string as a paramter and prints the same string, but converting the words that represents numbers in digits.
+Executable that takes a string as a paramater and prints the same string, but converting the words that represents numbers in digits.

 Compilation